SurniaUlula/wpsso-schema-json-ld/README.md

 <h3>WPSSO Core Plugin Required</h3>

-<p>WPSSO Schema JSON-LD Markup (aka WPSSO JSON) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.</p>

-<p>WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Schema JSON-LD Markup (aka WPSSO JSON) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.
+WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>